AI assistant — not human

 Power Apps can replace the default SharePoint list form with a fully customized experience.
 To customize: open the list, click "Integrate" > "Power Apps" > "Customize forms."
 This opens Power Apps Studio with a form connected to your list.
 You can rearrange fields, add conditional visibility (show fields only when certain conditions are met), add validation rules, add calculated fields, customize the layout for different screen sizes, and add branding.
 Enterprise patterns: 1) Multi-tab forms that organize 30+ fields into logical sections, 2) Cascading dropdowns where the second dropdown filters based on the first selection, 3) Conditional sections that appear only for specific item types, 4) Embedded approval buttons that trigger Power Automate flows directly from the form, 5) Read-only computed fields that display related data from other lists.
 Power Apps forms are included in the standard Microsoft 365 license when connected to SharePoint Lists.

-EPC Group designs governed SharePoint List solutions that replace spreadsheets and legacy databases with automated, mobile-accessible business applications — complete with Power Automate workflows, Power Apps forms, and Power BI reporting.
+EPC Group creates governed SharePoint List solutions.
+These solutions replace spreadsheets and old databases with automated, mobile-friendly business applications.